 - Drive profit/reduce costs

 Want to try out Sniffie?

-As a retailer in the world of ecommerce, you may decide to run a discount campaign to achieve any number of goals.
+As a retailer in the world of e-commerce, you may decide to run discount campaigns to achieve any number of goals.
 It might feel counterintuitive that discounting prices can help increase overall profitability.
 Indeed, a lack of planning can result in losses when running discounts.
-The success of a discount campaign depends on price elasticity, product volume, how discount pricing is being leveraged and to what end.
+The success of a discount campaign depends on price elasticity, product volume, how discount pricing is being leveraged, and to what end.

 In order for a discount campaign to be successful, it’s important to start from the beginning and plan carefully.
-If you wish to increase customer purchases and drive customer loyalty then check out the Sniffie Pricing Academy course on Campaign Pricing and become an expert in no time!
+If you wish to increase customer purchases and drive customer loyalty then check out the Sniffie Pricing Academy.
+Our course on Campaign Pricing and become an expert in no time!